 Fiscal Year Revenue

-2020 \$37,249,366
+2022 \$48,201,629

-2021 (Estimate) \$35,021,000
+2023 (Estimate) \$41,608,031

-2022 (Estimate) \$37,143,000
+2024 (Estimate) \$40,290,286

-GAME OF SKILL GROSS RECEIPT TAX
+GAMES OF SKILL GROSS RECEIPT TAX

-The game of skill gross receipt tax is imposed on the gross revenues of electronic game of skill machines located in bars and restaurants.
+The games of skill gross receipt tax is imposed on the gross revenues of electronic games of skill machines located in bars and restaurants.

-Game of skill is a new category of gaming devices that operates in on-premises alcohol retailers.
+Games of skill is a new category of gaming devices that operates in on-premises alcohol retailers.
 These games are mechanical or electronic devices that have been certified by the Office of the Attorney General (OAG) as a game of skill, and thus not gambling, where the ability to win is not influenced by prior wins or losses, outside sources, chance, or unreasonable or unknown skill requirements.
 Players can win cash, gift cards, or vouchers.
-Although the game of skill machines cannot directly dispense cash prizes, it does issue award vouchers that can be redeemed for cash at the licensed retailer.
+Although the games of skill machines cannot directly dispense cash prizes, it does issue award vouchers that can be redeemed for cash at the licensed retailer.

-The Alcoholic Beverage Control Board (Board) authorizes the licensed establishment to host the game of skill device and the regulatory structure is managed by the Office of Lottery and Gaming (OLG).
-Generally, each retailer can register up to five game of skill devices that must display a registration sticker that is located within the retailer only in Alcoholic Beverage Regulation Administration's (ABRA) approved locations and be near a properly posted warning sign.
+The Alcoholic Beverage and Cannabis Control Board (Board) authorizes the licensed establishment to host the games of skill device and the regulatory structure is managed by the Office of Lottery and Gaming (OLG).
+Generally, each retailer can register up to five games of skill devices that must display a registration sticker that is located within the retailer only in Alcoholic Beverage and Cannabis Administration (ABCA) approved locations and be near a properly posted warning sign.

-The game of skill tax rate is 10% of the game of skill machine gross revenue from each game of skill machine in the District.
+The games of skill tax rate is 10% of the games of skill machine gross revenue from each game of skill machine in the District.

 Fiscal Year Revenue

-2020 \$
+2022 \$16,940

-2021 (Estimate) \$1,210,000
+2023 (Estimate) \$16,940

-2022 (Estimate) \$3,329,000
+2024 (Estimate) \$16,940